 - Avoid clickbait-style subject lines, keep it clear and to the point, and use A/B tests on your subject lines to see what’s working and what you can eliminate.

 Go Heavy with the Visuals

-Real estate is an inherently visual industry, some people even buy properties sight unseen and solely based off of online media.
+Real estate is an inherently visual industry.
+Some people even buy properties sight unseen and solely based on online media.
 You want people to open your emails and see something that’s instantly aesthetically pleasing and has beautiful content.
-You might also include other forms of visual media, such as videos when relevant.
+You might also include other forms of visual media, such as videos, when relevant.
 When you do incorporate visual media, ensure that it’s not going to slow load times by testing emails before sending them.
 Smaily and other email platforms provide the tools to make sure your emails are responsive and mobile-friendly.

 Take a Long-Term Approach

 While emails can be a valuable way to acquire new customers and show new listings that hit the market, you should view your marketing strategy as more than that.
 Email marketing is a way to build conversations with your audience, show your expertise, and create a community that enjoys seeing that inbox notification pop up.